-Although the male citizen, with his full legal status, right to vote, hold public office and own property, may well have dominated Greek Society, the social groups which made up the population of a typical Greek city-state or polis were remarkably diverse.
-Women, children, immigrants (both Greek and foreign), labourers and slaves all had defined roles but there was interaction (often illicit) between the classes and there was also some movement between social groups, particularly for second generation offspring and during times of stress such as wars.
+Although the male citizen, with his full legal status, right to vote, hold public office, and own property, may well have dominated Greek Society, the social groups which made up the population of a typical Greek city-state or polis were remarkably diverse.
+Women, children, immigrants (both Greek and foreign), labourers, and slaves all had defined roles, but there was interaction (often illicit) between the classes and there was also some movement between social groups, particularly for second generation offspring and during times of stress such as wars.

 Although the male citizen had by far the best position in Greek society, there were different classes within this group.
 Top of the social tree were the ‘best people’, the aristoi.
-Possessing more money than everyone else, this class could provide themselves with armour, weapons and a horse when on military campaign.
+Possessing more money than everyone else, this class could provide themselves with armour, weapons, and a horse when on military campaign.
 The aristocrats were often split into powerful family factions or clans who controlled all of the important political positions in the polis.
 Their wealth came from having property and even more importantly, the best land, i.e.: the most fertile and the closest to the protection offered by the city walls.

 A poorer, second class of citizens existed too.
 These were men who had land but perhaps less productive plots and situated further from the city, their property was less well-protected than the prime land nearer the city proper.
-The land might be so far that the owners had to live on it rather than travel back and forth from the city.
+The land might be so far away that the owners had to live on it rather than travel back and forth from the city.
 These citizens were called the periokoi (dwellers-round-about) or even worse ‘dusty-feet’ and they collected together for protection in small village communities, subordinate to the neighbouring city.
 As city populations grew and inheritances became ever more divided amongst siblings, this secondary class grew significantly.

 A third group were the middle, business class.
-Engaged in manufacturing, trade and commerce, these were the nouveau riche.
+Engaged in manufacturing, trade, and commerce, these were the nouveau riche.
 However, the aristoi jealously guarded their privileges and political monopoly by ensuring only landowners could rise into positions of real power.
 However, there was some movement between classes.
 Some could rise through accumulating wealth and influence, others could go down a class by becoming bankrupt (which could lead to a loss of citizenship or even being enslaved).
-Ill-health, losing out on an inheritance, political upheavals or war could also result in the ‘best’ getting their feet a little dusty.
+Ill-health, losing out on an inheritance, political upheavals, or war could also result in the ‘best’ getting their feet a little dusty.

 Women citizens had to marry as a virgin and marriage was usually organised by the father, who chose the husband and accepted from him a dowry.
-If a woman had no father then her interests (marriage prospects and property management) were looked after by a guardian (kurios), perhaps an uncle or other male relative.
-Married at the typical age of 13 or 14, love had little to do with the matching of husband and wife.
-Of course, love may have developed between the couple but the best that might be hoped for was philia - a general friendship/love sentiment, eros, the love of desire, was to be found elsewhere, at least for the male.
+If a woman had no father, then her interests (marriage prospects and property management) were looked after by a guardian (kurios), perhaps an uncle or other male relative.
+Married at the typical age of thirteen or fourteen, love had little to do with the matching of husband and wife.
+Of course, love may have developed between the couple but the best that might be hoped for was philia - a general friendship/love sentiment; eros, the love of desire, was to be found elsewhere, at least for the male.
 Marriages could be ended on three grounds.
 The first and most common was repudiation by the husband (apopempsis or ekpempsis).
 No reason was necessary, only the return of the dowry was expected.
 The second termination cause was the wife leaving the family home (apoleipsis) and in this case the woman’s new guardian was required to act as her legal representative.
 This was, however, a rare occurrence and the woman’s reputation in society was damaged as a result.
 The third ground for termination was when the bride’s father asked for his daughter back (aphairesis), probably to offer her to another man with a more attractive dowry.
 This last option was only possible, however, if the wife had not had children.
-If a woman was left a widow she was required to marry a close male relative in order to ensure property stayed within the family.
+If a woman was left a widow, she was required to marry a close male relative in order to ensure property stayed within the family.

 Women, of course, were also present in the various other non-citizen classes.
 The group for which we have most information is that of sex-workers.
 Women were here divided into two categories.
 The first and perhaps most common was the brothel prostitute (pornē).
 The second, was the higher-class prostitute (hetaira).
 These latter women were educated in music and culture and often formed lasting relationships with married men.
 It was also this class of women that entertained men (in every sense) at the celebrated symposium.